rom-rb/rom-rb.org/source/guides/basics/mappers/wrap.md

 Removing Prefixes
 -----------------

-Use `:prefix` and `:prefix_separator` options to remove prefixes from wrapped attributes.
+Use `:prefix` to remove prefixes from wrapped attributes.
 The `attribute` method arguments should have no prefixes.

 ```ruby
 class UserMapper